MTT-GH/MTT-Resources/index.md

 sidebar:
   nav: "exams"
 ---
-# Microsoft Trainer Team Guidance to Exams
+# Microsoft Trainer Team resources

 This website is a collection of exam related links/material maintained by Microsoft Technical Trainers.
 As a learner, you will find information you may need to get prepared for a Microsoft Certification exam.